 In 1959 Kevin enlisted in the Australian Army as an Apprentice Musician and began two years training at the Army School of Music at Balcombe, Victoria.
 After graduation his first posting was to the Royal Australian Engineers Band at Kapooka NSW.
-Further postings followed in 1969 to the Royal Australian Infantry Corps Band in Townsville, the Royal Australian Armoured Corps Band at Puckapunyal in 1972, Third Military District Band Melbourne in 1974, where he later served as a Senior Cadet Instructor with the 3rd Cadet Brigade in 1975.
+Further postings followed in 1969 to the Royal Australian Infantry Corps Band in Townsville, the Royal Australian Armoured Corps Band at Puckapunyal in 1972, where in his second year in the band he was selected to attend the Bandmaster's Course at the Army School of Music.
+Following the course he eas posted to the Third Military District Band Melbourne in 1974, where tin the following year he served as a Senior Cadet Instructor with the 3rd Cadet Brigade in 1975.
 Subsequent postings followed to the 1st Recruit Training Battalion Band at Kapooka, the 6th Military District Band Tasmania and the 2nd Military Band in Sydney.

-Kevin was then appointed as the Regimental Sergeant Major (RSM) of the new Defence Force School of Music situated at Watsonia in 1984.
+In 1984 Kevin was then appointed as the Regimental Sergeant Major (RSM) of the new Defence Force School of Music situated at Watsonia, Victoria.

 In 1987 Kevin was posted to the Royal Military College Band at Duntroon in Canberra and in 1992 he received an out of Corps posting to Personnel Division at Russell Offices Canberra as the Regimental Sergeant Major (RSM) Ceremonial.
 In 1993 Kevin was awarded the Conspicuous Service Medal (CSM) in the Queen’s Birthday Honours List and received the Adjutant General’s Award in the same year.